Skip to Main Content

 Debt consolidation is a strategy that involves combining multiple debts into a single loan with a lower interest rate.
 Unlike debt settlement, consolidation requires full repayment of the outstanding balance.

-Balance transfer credit cards can be an effective tool for settling debts and saving money on interest charges.
-You can simplify your repayment process by consolidating high-interest debt onto a card with a lower or zero-interest introductory rate.
+Balance transfer credit cards can be an effective tool for saving money on interest and consolidating your debt.
+You may be able to consolidate high-interest debt onto a card with a lower or zero-interest introductory rate.
+Carefully evaluate the terms and conditions of the balance transfer offer and consider any associated fees.

 Bankruptcy